-I have taught at the undergraduate and graduate level at several universities and have been a co-principal investigator for research programs at the University of Pennsylvania.
-I have published dozens of papers in a variety of academic and trade journals, was a featured contributor to the BusinessWeek weblog, and a member of several editorial boards including the journal, Systems Research and Behavioral Science (Wiley).
+Since 2016, I have been a professor of systems and design thinking in the Doctor of Management in Strategic Leadership and the PhD in Complex Systems Leadership at Thomas Jefferson University.
+I also hold an appointment as Visiting Professor at the IESE Business School, University of Navarra in Barcelona, Spain.
+Before my appointments at Jefferson, for 14 years, I held appointments at the University of Pennsylvania in the School of Arts and Sciences and the School of Engineering and Applied Science where I taught at the undergraduate and graduate level and was a co-principal investigator for research programs.
+I have published dozens of papers in a variety of academic and trade journals, was a featured contributor to the BusinessWeek weblog, and I am a member of several editorial boards including the journal, Systems Research and Behavioral Science (Wiley).

 I am a member of the Council on International Competitiveness Development Program at the National Research Tomsk State University in the Russian Federation, and a Fellow of the Da Vinci Institute for Technology and Management in South Africa.
 I am an honorary member of the Society for Organizational Excellence in Bulgaria, and in 2008 was awarded a Fulbright Scholarship to engage in a project at the New Bulgarian University in Sophia.
 I have presented keynote speaker lectures mostly on systems thinking and design thinking for many global educational, corporate and government institutions.